Does Medicare Cover Acupuncture in 2020?September 17, 2019

 - Neck pain

 - Postoperative pain

 - Rheumatoid arthritis

 Acufinder.com is a great source for finding licensed acupuncturists.

 Another way to find an acupuncturist is to simply run a Google search for “acupuncture near me.”
 However, make sure that you find a real, licensed acupuncturist.
 You can also try searching for “holistic doctors that accept Medicare near me.”
 Keep in mind that Medicare will cover not all holistic services, but a holistic doctor may be a qualified acupuncturist.

 Even if you think an acupuncturist who doesn’t have the proper credentials is trustworthy, Medicare beneficiaries should always try to find certified doctors.
 Medicare.gov’s Physician Compare tool is a great source for finding doctors that accept Medicare.
 You can also try visiting your private health plan’s website or asking your insurance agent for help.

 Get Acupuncture Coverage

 Ready to learn more?
 Our agents can offer most major plans in your state!
 This means that you can enroll in the MA plan that best fits your needs and budget.
-Call us at 833-438-3676 or fill out this form to arrange a no-cost, no-obligation appointment with an agent in your area.
+Call us at 844-431-1832 or fill out this form to arrange a no-cost, no-obligation appointment with an agent in your area.